ad-freiburg/wikidata-query-logs/README.md

 > Note: To run the app, you need to complete step 4 above or download
 > and extract `organic-qwen3-next-80b-a3b-dataset.tar.gz` first.

-## Declaration on AI

-The code in this repository was written with the help of AI coding assistants, in particular Claude Code.
-All AI-generated code was reviewed and edited by human developers to ensure correctness and quality.